realm/realm-kotlin/README.md

 > [!WARNING]
-> This is the last version compatible with Sync feature.
 We announced the deprecation of Atlas Device Sync + Realm SDKs in September 2024.
 For more information please see:
 > - [SDK Deprecation](https://www.mongodb.com/docs/atlas/device-sdks/device-sdk-deprecation)
 > - [Device Sync Deprecation](https://www.mongodb.com/docs/atlas/app-services/sync/device-sync-deprecation)